Temple Filler

 Is temple filler safe?

-Temple filler requires advanced anatomical knowledge because of the superficial temporal artery and nearby venous structures.
-Maintenance Bar uses cannula technique exclusively in this region.
+Temple filler can be performed safely when done by a trained and experienced injector.
+Proper knowledge of anatomy and careful technique are essential for optimal outcomes.
 Our Seattle injectors — including Megan Bedker ARNP — have specific training in temporal fossa anatomy.

 Why do my temples look hollow?